-Unfortunately breast implants can fail, either saline or silicone.
+Unfortunately, breast implants can fail, either saline or silicone.
 If a saline breast implant fails, this results in deflation of the implant which is quite easy to diagnose most of the time.
-Rupture of a silicone breast implant can be a more significant diagnostic dilemma.
+A rupture of a silicone breast implant can be a more significant diagnostic dilemma.
 There are often no external signs with an early rupture.
-This is the so called “silent rupture”.
+This is the so-called “silent rupture”.
 With time, this could eventually lead to capsular contracture, deformity of the breast and/or silicone migration into the breast tissue.

 The rate of silicone breast implant failure is a little less than 1% per year.
 This is lower than the failure rate of saline implants which could be due to a number of factors including missed “silent ruptures”, intrinsic resistance to failure of silicone implants, or fewer “fold-flaw” ruptures.

 Signs of a possible silicone breast implant failure include:

 - Deformity around the implant (see your doctor if there are concerning “lumps”)

 The most accurate method of diagnosis of a ruptured implant is MRI.
 The FDA has recommended MRI studies at 3 years after augmentation and at regular intervals thereafter to diagnose “silent ruptures”.
 This is controversial as an MRI is quite expensive and would only benefit the less than 1% of patients who have a rupture at 3 years.
 It is likely that modern ultrasound technology will soon replace MRI’s for screening for implant rupture.

 Breast implant illness is controversial and there is conflicting evidence as to whether it actually exists or not.
 The FDA has looked extensively at the safety of silicone implants.
 In 2006, the implants were again released for use with breast augmentation.